-In the first of 2012’s Eneclann expert guest posts, Fiona Fitzsimons explains Irish Marriage Licence Bonds.
+In this post, Eneclann Irish Genealogy expert Fiona Fitzsimons explains Irish Marriage Licence Bonds.

 By the 17th century marriage was fairly well defined, but there were still many ways of entering into it.
 For persons of property it involved a series of distinct steps.